AlexMulkerrin/SisTech-SmartBoard/README.md

 While a database table of network of support members and supported individuals exists it is not used within the Smartboard code at present.

-Can extra support network profiles be created?
-Only one at the moment.
+Only one support network profile exists at the moment and it is not necessary to login to see dashboard.